maxijonson/gpt-turbo/README.md

 📜 Keeps track of the conversation history for you, making conversation continuity a breeze.

-💰 Estimate the cost and size of conversations before sending them to the API.
+💰 Estimate the cost and size of conversations before sending them to the API. (*through a plugin*)

 💾 Easily persist conversations with serialization and deserialization methods.

+🔌 Includes a plugin system for extending the library's functionality.

 💻 Built entirely with TypeScript.